Palisades Amusement Park: Demise

 After it closed, Morgan "Mickey" Hughes and Fletch Creamer Jr. tried to reopen the park for one more season and obtained a lease from Winston-Centex.
-However, the town of Fort Lee would not issue a business license until the next spring, and even then the town could not guarantee such a license.
-The buildings were subsequently demolished; the rides sold, dismantled and transported to other amusement operators in the United States and Canada.
+The town of Fort Lee would not issue a business license until the next spring, and even then the town could not guarantee such a license.
+The buildings were demolished.
+The rides were sold, dismantled, and transported to other amusement operators in the United States and Canada.
 The towns of Cliffside Park and Fort Lee considered using the park's salt-water swimming pool for municipal recreation, only to find that its filtration system had been damaged beyond repair by vandals.

 Four high-rise luxury apartment buildings stand on the old park site today.
 The first two built were Winston Towers.
-Carlyle Towers followed and then the Royal Buckingham.
+Carlyle Towers followed, and then the Royal Buckingham.
 In 1998, on the centennial of the opening of the original Park on the Palisades, Winston Towers management dedicated a monument to Palisades Amusement Park on its property.
 The monument is a small park, with the names of the rides inscribed on its bricks, named "The Little Park of Memories."

 In June 2014, five original roller coaster cars from The Cyclone that were "gathering dust for decades" were returned to Bergen County from Pennsylvania, and were planned to undergo a restoration project, more than 40 years after the park's closing.
 Though the cars are not functional, they were anticipated to be publicly showcased and displayed.

-In popular culture

-The park influenced future game show producer, host and then-songwriter (and alleged/denied CIA hitman) Chuck Barris to write the song "Palisades Park," a 1962 hit for Freddy Cannon.

-In opening credits of the 1956 film Somebody Up There Likes Me, the park's lighted sign and roller coaster can be seen clearly from across the Hudson River in Upper Manhattan.

-In the sixth episode of Mad Men, Don Draper is carrying his daughter, Sally Beth Draper to bed after an outing for Mother's Day.
-Sally is holding a pink helium bloom that reads "Palisades Amusement Park".
+In literature and the arts

-Alan Brennert's novel Palisades Park is a fictional account of a family beginning in 1922 and ending in 1971 when the amusement park closed.
+Alan Brennert's 2013 novel Palisades Park is a fictional account of a family beginning in 1922 and ending in 1971, when the amusement park closed.
 The author used the park as a backdrop and interviewed many local people as part of the background of the novel.

-In Chapter IV of the comic book Watchmen, Dr. Manhattan looks at an old photograph that is taken at the amusement park.